cjvanlissa/metaforest/cran-comments.md

 ## Downstream dependencies
-I tried to check downstream dependencies on https://github.com/yihui/crandalf, however, crandalf appears to be temporarily out of service due to the update to R version 3.5.0.
-It is very unlikely that my package has reverse dependencies, because 1) it is very recent (september 2017), and 2) it provides high-level convenience functions for end-users, and not computational functions for other R-developers.
+I tried to check downstream dependencies on https://github.com/yihui/crandalf, however, crandalf appears to be temporarily out of service because R 3.5.0 is not yet available for Linux servers.
+It is very unlikely that my package has reverse dependencies, because 1) it is very recent (september 2017), and 2) it provides high-level convenience functions for end-users, and not computational functions for otherR-developers.

 # Version 0.1